 The Anatomy Of A Perfect Landing Page

-All in all, the objective of having a landing page is to convert the visitor to a lead with the right call-to-action.
+All in all, the objective of having a landing page is to convert the visitor into a lead with the right call-to-action.
 As a result, you’ll get qualified leads and a segmented email list to be able to personalize your email marketing campaigns.
-Having said that, the job then, of marketing automation is to nurture the lead into a sale.
+Having said that, the job of marketing automation is to nurture the lead into a sale.

 Related: What happens if you’re not getting your desired results?

-If you’re struggling with this, let’s schedule a free 15-minute phone consult and we can brainstorm your marketing efforts.
+If you’re struggling with this, let’s schedule a free 15-minute phone consult, and we can brainstorm your marketing efforts.